creativecommons/cc-resource-archive/docs/_resources/open-content-licensing-for-educators.md

 license: CC BY-SA 3.0
 ---

-<p>A course designed for educators, outlining the basics of open licensing.</p>
+A course designed for educators, outlining the basics of open licensing.